aspeer/WebDyne/lib/WebDyne/Chain.pm.md

     Rewrite Request or Response headers, HTML content

+When used inside a page, `use WebDyne::Chain ...` is intended for the page `__PERL__` block.
+The import routine stores the nominated module list in page metadata and switches the page handler to `WebDyne::Chain`.

 # USAGE #

 WebDyne::Chain allows nomination of modules to chain in a psp page via the import method when using the module.
 At it&#39;s simplest you can import just the modules you want.